 net stop iphlpsvc >d:\wmireset.txt net stop ncasvc >>d:\wmireset.txt net stop sharedaccess >>d:\wmireset.txt net stop wscsvc >>d:\wmireset.txt net stop winmgmt >>d:\wmireset.txt sc query winmgmt >>d:\wmireset.txt rd /s /q "C:\Windows\System32\wbem\repository" >>d:\wmireset.txt md "C:\Windows\System32\wbem\repository" date /t >>d:\wmireset.txt time /t >>d:\wmireset.txt

 That writes the batch file output along with the timestamp to a text file named wmireset.txt to know when was the batch file last run.

-Then open the Local Group Policy Editor (gpedit.msc) and go to:
+Then open the Local Group Policy Editor (

-Add your Batch file there and click OK.
-Restart Windows and check the Up time.
-Also test if the Up time is refreshed in every subsequent restart.
-Although I’ve not benchmarked the fast startup times before clearing the WMI repository and after, it may delay your startup time as Windows has to rebuild the repository at every start.
+Although I’ve not benchmarked the boot-up speed before clearing the WMI repository and after, it may delay your startup time as Windows has to rebuild the repository every time.